getify/You-Dont-Know-JS/up & going/ch2.md

 Your journey to deeply learn JavaScript starts here.

+**Note:** As I said in Chapter 1, you should definitely try all this code yourself as you read and work through this chapter.
+Be aware that some of the code here assumes ES6, so if you happen to be using an older pre-ES6 browser the code may not work.
+A recent update of a modern browser like Chrome or FF should be used.

 ## Values & Types

 As we asserted in Chapter 1, JavaScript has typed values, not typed variables.
 The following built-in types are available: